hardliner66/script-format/README.md

 Theres also functions with the same name that take a number and return the value that amount of time.
 So if you want to indent something by 3 levels, you can just write `IND(3)`.

+If your indentation is different than four spaces, you can set the string for a single indentation level with the function `SET_INDENT`.

 ## Quick Start
 In order to use the DSL you need create a `FormattingEngine` and register all types you want to work with.